Jahazielvaz/flex-panels-image-gallery/ReadMe.txt

 - .name-of-class > * {} : In CSS the greater than means, select only the children elements that apply. so in this particular example, you're saying select all the children element of name-of-class

+- .name-of-class > *:first-child{} : This would target every first child of every container with the name of name-of-class
+NOTE: You have to make sure *:first-child are all together.
+This * :first-child wont work.

 - justify-content: center; : Makes it so everything aligns center from left to right.

 - align-items: center ; : Makes it so everything aligns center from top to bottom.
 NOTE: It doesn't inherit so the grandchildren of the justify-content or align-items will not be affected at all.
 Only the direct children.

 SENTENCES USED FOR THIS PROJECT